Masters of Science

 This option is available for Certified Child Life Specialists (CCLS) with a B.A. or B.S. degree, as well as individuals who have successfully completed the 600 required child life internship hours.
 To pursue the Advanced Standing option, you must provide proof of either a CL Certificate from the Child Life Certifying Commission (CLCC), or complete the Child Life Clinical Experience Verification Form (PDF).

-Upcoming M.S. in Child Life Informational Meetings (2019)
+Upcoming M.S. in Child Life Informational Meetings (Fall 2020)

 For more information, contact:

 Links to ACLP Resources:

 A guide to meeting the 2019 Coursework Requirement: Working on meeting the 2019 certification requirements, but not sure what courses to take?
 In this informative webinar Director of Certification, Ame Enright and Manager of Program Standards, Emily Eagon will share more about each of the individual 2019 coursework requirements including tips for identifying the courses you need to take.